Alcohol Withdrawal Symptoms

 What are the most serious withdrawal symptoms associated with alcoholism?

-These include fever, seizures, confusion, hallucinations, and delusions and may result from delirium tremens, a severe form of alcohol withdrawal syndrome.
+Some of these dangerous symptoms may result from delirium tremens, a severe form of alcohol withdrawal syndrome.

 How quickly do alcohol withdrawal symptoms start?